lizardman301/Lizard-bot-rsf/README.md

 	 * Allows you to add a link to a bracket for users to view
 	 * Unique for each channel
 	 * Default value: 'There is no bracket set for this channel'
+ * bracket <string>
+	 * Allows you to add a link to a speedtest and instructions for how to prefer a speedtest
+	 * Unique for each channel
+	 * Default value: Use <https://testmyspeed.onl/> for ping tests.
  * seeding <Sheets ID>
 	 * Allows you to set the Google Sheets spreadsheet ID to be used to check points
 	 * Please see: [Our Documentation](https://github.com/lizardman301/Lizard-bot-rsf/blob/master/doc/seeding_with_sheets.md) for instructions on creating/adapting a spreadsheet